voxel51/fiftyone/.github/ISSUE_TEMPLATE/bug_report_template.md

 Thank you for submitting an issue.
 Please refer to our [issue policy](https://www.github.com/voxel51/fiftyone/blob/develop/ISSUE_POLICY.md) for information on what types of issues we address.

 1. Please fill in this template to ensure a timely and thorough response
+2. Remove the section instructions but leave the section header
-2. Place an "x" between the brackets next to an option if it applies.
+3. Place an "x" between the brackets next to an option if it applies.
 For example:
     -   [x] Selected option
-3. **Please delete everything above this line before submitting the issue**
+4. **Please delete everything above this line before submitting the issue**

+### Describe the problem

+Describe the problem clearly here.
+Include descriptions of the expected behavior and the actual behavior.

 ### System information